Please! Take time to also read this

 REFUNDS BEFORE HOMECOMING:

-If we have to cancel the sale for any reason, you get your FULL deposit back if we have no other kitten to offer you of similar quality at that time or within a reasonable amount of time (less than 6 mo).
-If deposit was a check, it must have cleared our bank in the first place.
+If we have to cancel the sale for any reason, you get your FULL deposit back if we have no other kitten to offer you of similar quality at that time or within a reasonable amount of time (less than 2 months).
 If we have offered you a similar kitten, and you decided you changed your mind, well, it is non-refundable.
 The deposit was taken in good faith that you wanted a kitten.

-We may be able to refund you some of the money (less your initial deposit) ONCE we have re-sold the kitten, but the refund will be based on the new sale price.
+We may be able to refund you some or all of the money ONCE we have re-sold the kitten, but the refund will be based on the new sale price.
 Be patient...it might take some to re-home with the economy as it is.

-We do expect that you could provide vet references and your environment for cats being placed as breeders.
+We do expect that you could provide vet references and your environment for cats being placed as breeders if asked.
 Some restrictions apply for cats being placed as breeders.

 Once you place your deposit, we will take pics weekly so you can see the kitten growing.
 You are welcome to visit if possible.
 We will keep in contact letting you know of each event (vaccines, vet visit, etc).
 Feel free to email us to chat about the kitten.
 I do not get home from work until after 6 PM, and then we have stuff to do and the kitty chores, but I usually check email by about 10:30 PM.
 This makes phone calls kind of difficult unless on weekends...which of course, are busy too with gardening!!